“Are you anything more than human?”

 I thought of Betty, and my heart ached a little bit.
 I met her when I got drawn into a ritual my uncle had been a part of.
 An attempt to summon and empower one of the lost gods she hunted.
 He had turned good, and then bad again, or- I shook my head, trying not to think about it.
 My feelings towards my uncle were complex, and full of a lot of old pain and incoherent thoughts.
 I’d been thinking about that more, ever since I’d learned about the house.

 That was part of why Betty had gone on her mission.
 When my extremely wealthy uncle died, all of his assets had been willed to me.
 But they had been frozen by the government in the wake of the ritual.
 All the money.
 The law firm.
 The apartment in Manhattan.
 The home out on Long Island.
 The keys to the treasure trove of artifacts in the Museum of Natural History.
 And my childhood home, in upstate New York, a little north of Binghamton.
-The general had offered me that home in exchange for Betty.
+The Colonel had offered me that home in exchange for Betty.

 He didn’t need to bother.
 A month of lying low in this city had Betty ready to kill something out of boredom.
 The blog suggested there was a lot of supernatural activity in the city- and god knows, I saw some pretty weird stuff on the night shift.
 But it was a dead city.
 The manufacturing jobs had dried up in the 70s, and it had been decaying for the last 40 years.
 Like most of America, really.
 We hadn’t found what we were looking for.